-A boiler feed water treatment system is a system made up of several individual technologies that address your specific boiler feed water treatment needs.
+A boiler feed water treatment system is a system built up of various separate technologies that address your specific boiler feed water treatment responsibility.

-Treating boiler feed water is essential for both high- and low-pressure boilers.
-Ensuring the correct treatment is implemented before problems such as fouling, scaling, and corrosion occur, will go a long way in avoiding costly replacements/upgrades down the line.
+Evaluate boiler feed water is necessary for both high- and low-pressure boilers.
+Ensuring the correct treatment is implemented before problems such as fouling, scaling, and corrosion occur, will go a long way in ward off costly replacements/upgrades down the line.

 An efficient and well-designed boiler feed water treatment system has following properties.

-- Efficiently treat boiler feed water and remove harmful impurities prior to entering the boiler
+- Efficiently treat boiler feed water and remove harmful impurities prior to infiltrate the boiler

 - Control return-line corrosion